ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 That changes the conversation.

 A SQL injection is not only about parameterized queries.

-It is also about whether teams are allowed to build raw query patterns without safe abstractions.
-It is about whether persistence layers are standardized or reinvented.
-It is about whether data flow assumptions are reviewed at design time.
-It is about whether secure defaults exist.
-It is about whether developers have to know every dangerous edge case manually.
-It is about whether the platform makes the secure path the easiest path.
+It is also about whether teams are allowed to build raw query patterns without safe abstractions, whether persistence layers are standardized or reinvented, whether data flow assumptions are reviewed at design time, whether secure defaults exist, whether developers have to know every dangerous edge case manually, and whether the platform makes the secure path the easiest path.

 The same applies to other classes of vulnerabilities.